germor24/gerardomoreno.github.io/README.md

 - Application of concepts and methodologies for executing service migrations within the Databricks platform.

 ## Projects
-### Comparison of intrusive and non-intrusive motion capture technologies for upper body kinematic analysis (#745)
+### Comparison of intrusive and non-intrusive motion capture technologies for upper body kinematic analysis
 [Publication](https://laccei.org/LACCEI2023-BuenosAires/meta/FP745.html)

-Developed objective strategy for discovering optimal EEG bands based on signal power spectra using **Python**.
-This data-driven approach led to better characterization of the underlying power spectrum by identifying bands that outperformed the more commonly used band boundaries by a factor of two.
-The proposed method provides a fully automated and flexible approach to capturing key signal components and possibly discovering new indices of brain activity.
+The adaptability of machine vision solutions for motion capture has generated an interest in determining whether markerless capture methods can achieve a level of accuracy particularly similar to capture techniques with passive or active markers, being an essential factor in the identification and treatment of motor weaknesses in physiotherapeutic fields.
+In this sense, the aim of this work is to perform a comparison of two motion capture techniques: intrusive and non-intrusive, using the **3D tracking systems OptiTrack and MediaPipe** to determine the performance of markerless pose estimation in obtaining the ranges of motion of the upper body of a person.

 ![EEG Band Discovery](/assets/img/eeg_band_discovery.jpeg)